-- The Medication Adherence Office Protocol can assist medical practices with educating the care team to promote medication adherence and establish an established protocol to ensure communication and education of patients. - Adherence Estimator®: This tool is a patient-centered resource designed to help you gauge a patient's likelihood of adhering to newly prescribed oral medication for certain chronic, asymptomatic conditions. - Free Apps to Help You Better Manage Your Medicines: This handout provides a list of useful apps your patients can download to help them track and monitor their medication usage. - For assistance with addressing health literacy, review Quality Insights' Health Literacy Supplement.
+• The Medication Adherence Office Protocol can assist medical practices with educating the care team to promote medication adherence and establish a protocol to ensure communication and patient education.

+- Adherence Estimator[®]: This tool is a patient-centered resource designed to help you gauge a patient's likelihood of adhering to newly prescribed oral medication for certain chronic, asymptomatic conditions. - Free Apps to Help You Better Manage Your Medicines: This handout provides a list of useful apps your patients can download to help them track and monitor their medication usage. - For assistance with addressing health literacy, review Quality Insights' Health Literacy Supplement (October 2022).

-Another evidence-based way to address medication adherence is collaborating with pharmacists as extended team members to provide medication therapy management (MTM).
+Another evidence-based strategy for addressing medication adherence is collaborating with pharmacists as extended team members to provide medication therapy management (MTM).
 Pharmacists play a crucial role in reducing the risk of heart disease and stroke in the U.S.

-For additional guidance on utilizing the skills of pharmacists to improve your patient outcomes:
+For additional guidance on collaborating with pharmacists to improve your patient outcomes: